apache/flink-statefun/docs/io-module/flink-connectors.md

 The source-sink I/O module allows you to plug in existing, or custom, Flink connectors that are not already integrated into a dedicated I/O module.
-For details details of how to build a custom connector see the official [Apache Flink documentation](https://ci.apache.org/projects/flink/flink-docs-stable).
+For details of how to build a custom connector see the official [Apache Flink documentation](https://ci.apache.org/projects/flink/flink-docs-stable).

 * This will be replaced by the TOC
 {:toc}